Pip's Original Doughnuts & Chai: Reception

 KGW included Pip's in a 2019 list of the five "top spots" for doughnuts in the city, describing the shop as "the most popular doughnut spot in Portland, boasting 4.5 stars out of 2,141 reviews on Yelp".
 Similarly, KOIN included the business in a 2019 list of doughnut shops and called the small doughnuts "a Portland favorite".
 Zoe Baillargeon included Pip's in Portland Monthlys 2021 list of the city's ten best chais.
+Writers for Portland Monthly included the doughnuts and chai in a 2025 list of the city's "most iconic" dishes.

 Nick Townsend included Pip's in Eater Portland's 2021 list of eleven restaurants with "charming" chai lattes in the city.
 Townsend and Brooke Jackson-Glidden also included Pip's in a 2021 overview of Portland's "standout" doughnut shops", and Jackson-Glidden included the doughnuts in a 2024 overview of "iconic" Portland dishes.
 Alex Frane named Pip's in Thrillist's 2021 overview of the city's "absolute best" doughnut shops.

 Pip's ranked second and won in the Best Donut category of Willamette Weeks annual 'Best of Portland' readers' poll in 2022 and 2024, respectively.
 The business ranked number 15 in Yelp's top 100 list of doughnut shops in 2023.